Thereache/How-to-extract-vendor-tree/README.md

 ```
  - Clone or Copy/Move your Existing Device Tree inside device/vendorname/codename directory if not already cloned.
     - If you don't have yet, use aosptdtgen to generate device tree.
+### For .sh script
- - Directory should be look like this:
+ - Directory should be look like this: for sh script
  ```
     - rom_source/
         - device/